limansky/beanpuree/README.md

 `BeanConverter` doesn't care about fields order, but requires to have all the same fields with the same types.
-It also mean that if the bean uses Java numberic classes (like java.lang.Integer), the case class also should have the field with Java class.
+It also mean that if the bean uses Java numeric classes (like java.lang.Integer), the case class also should have the field with Java class.

 [shapeless]: http://github.com/milessabin/shapeless